markpackham/markdown/markdownCheatsheet.md

 This markdown was learnt from https://www.youtube.com/watch?v=HUBNt18RFbo which should be viewed from github.
 This stuff is used for readme files providing you use .md in the file.
+Github's "Raw" tab lets you see how the markup is actually written.

 <!-- Headings -->
 # Heading 1